kpdecker/jsdiff/README.md

     Once all patches have been applied or an error occurs, the `options.complete(err)` callback is made.

-* `parsePatch(diffStr)` - Parses a patch into structured data
+* `parsePatch(diffStr)` - Parses a unified diff format patch into a structured patch object.

     Return a JSON object representation of the a patch, suitable for use with the `applyPatch` method.
-This parses to the same structure returned by `structuredPatch`, except that `oldFileName` and `newFileName` may be `undefined` if the patch doesn't contain enough information to determine them (e.g. a hunk-only patch with no file headers, or a `diff --git` header that couldn't be parsed and has no `---`/`+++` lines to fall back on).
+This parses to the same structure returned by `structuredPatch`, except that `oldFileName` and `newFileName` may be `undefined` if the patch doesn't contain enough information to determine them (e.g. a hunk-only patch with no file headers).

+    `parsePatch` has some understanding of [Git's particular dialect of unified diff format](https://git-scm.com/docs/git-diff#generate_patch_text_with_p).
+In particular, it can extract filenames from the patch headers or extended headers of Git patches that contain no hunks and no file headers, including ones representing a file being renamed without changes.
+(However, it ignores many extended headers that describe things irrelevant to jsdiff's patch representation, like mode changes.)

 * `reversePatch(patch)` - Returns a new structured patch which when applied will undo the original `patch`.